Chris Smith – Consultancy Manager – BSc(hons)

 Ben joined us in 2015.
 He has gained six years’ experience in practical ecology and land management since graduating from the University of East Anglia in 2011 with a BSc in Environmental Sciences, including work in Surrey, Worcestershire and Norfolk.

 He holds a Level 1 Class licence for great crested newt and has had extensive involvement in surveying and mitigation.
-He is also experienced in bat surveys and mitigation, and is presently training for a Level 1 Class licence for bats.
+He is also experienced in bat surveys and mitigation, and recently gained his Level 1 Class licence for bats.

 As well as European protected species work, Ben is a capable surveyor in reptiles, birds, badger and water vole.
 He has carried out translocation projects for reptiles and mitigation projects for birds, badger and water vole.